petermsiegel/f-string-apl/README.md

 The shortcut (Session) **Library** `£`  is <span class="red">**experimental**</span>.
 `£` denotes

-a "private" namespace in **⍙Fapl**, into which the user may place any functions or variables useful for the duration of the ***current*** *APL* session.
-For example, it may be useful to have available regularly used functions or operators defined in the `dfns` workspace or in files in a local directory or create objects that might be referred to or modified across the session. *For details, see  [Code Field Shortcuts](#code-field-shortcuts) below.*
+a "private" *user* namespace in **⍙Fapl**, into which the user may place and manipulate  useful objects for the duration of the ***current*** *APL* session.
+For example, the user may wish to:

+- have automatically available regularly used functions or operators, *or*
+- create objects that might be referred to, monitored, or modified during the session.

 ### Explicitly Copied Library Objects